JensRoland/skybolt/README.md

 ## Background

 Skybolt was born out of web performance experiments I did around 2012-2013 together with [Morten Olsen](https://mortenolsen.pro/).
-I had recently led the development of Tomahawk (aka T2), a frontend framework for the [Nordic fashion community site Trendsales](https://trendsales.dk/) incorporating a number of features which were cutting edge then, but are now commonplace in modern frontend frameworks:
+I had recently led the development of Tomahawk (aka T2), a frontend framework for the [Nordic fashion community site Trendsales](https://trendsales.dk/) based on prior work by people like [Nicholas Zakas](https://humanwhocodes.com/), [Addy Osmani](https://addyosmani.com/), and [Makinde Adeagbo](https://makinde.adeagbo.com/).

+T2 incorporated a number of features which were cutting edge then, but are now commonplace in modern frontend frameworks:

 - JavaScript modules with dependencies (imports) and a scoped public interface (exports)
 - HTML-first progressive enhancement